 The shocking abuse in our nursing homes | August 2014

 As a nurse is charged with two murders in a NSW nursing home, read The Australian Women’s Weekly’s investigation into what is going on behind closed doors.
 Are our loved ones really safe?

-Current and past nurses in the employ of BODINGTON Aged Care Facility conducted themselves in an unprofessional and contemptible manner.
-They appeared to be flippant and unconcerned that the inquest related to the circumstances of a person’s death, a person under their supposed “care”.
+Current and past nurses in the employ of BODINGTON Aged Care Facility conducted themselves in a contemptible manner.
+Flippantly failing to comprehend that the inquest related to the circumstances of a person’s death, a person under their supposed “care”.

 Not only were the nurses and their companions discussing the evidence in loud whispers disrupting the public gallery, they, after the Coroner had ordered nurses who had not given evidence to leave the courtroom, went on to feed evidence being heard to their companion nurses outside the courtroom at regular intervals.
-The conduct of the nurses and their intimidatory tactics were reported to the Coroner’s Court Registrar.
+The conduct of the nurses and their intimidatory tactics were reported to the Registrar of the Coroner’s Court.

 On the 4th day of Inquest, a number of nurses deliberately and intentionally engaged in intimidatory behaviour by spreading themselves around the public gallery including sitting with and surrounding the deceased’s family whilst one family member was waiting to complete giving evidence.

 The Coroner interrupted proceedings to address the Court about the conduct and reactions of nurses and that their ‘ripples of laughter’ throughout the courtroom were unacceptable.
 They were reminded that their ‘presence in the courtroom be mute’.

 The disruptive conduct by RN Rosemary CHAPLIN, RN Elizabeth HANDLEY, RN Charlotte TILY and RN Linda VERITY, carer Mary PINKERTON, three of their counterparts from BODINGTON Nursing Home, plus several companions, was ordered to cease.